-Not only do people want to read content they want to watch videos, according to G2, social video generates 1200% more shares than text and image content combined.
+Not only do people want to read the content they want to watch videos, according to G2, but social video also generates 1200% more shares than text and image content combined.

 Creating and sharing polls, surveys and other interactive content allow you to understand what your customers feel about your product or brand.

-Canva shows a real great example by engaging with their customers via twitter and sharing positive feedback from users.
+Canva shows a really great example by engaging with their customers via Twitter and sharing positive feedback from users.

 — Canva (@canva) January 25, 2020

 Host monthly webinars